-- IAS 7, Statement of Cash flow disclosure amendment is effective for annual periods beginning on or after January 1, 2017 with early adoption permitted.
-The disclosures enable users of the financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash and non-cash changes. - To satisfy the new disclosure requirement, the Group intends to present a reconciliation between opening and closing balances of liabilities with changes arising from financing activities. - IAS 12, Deferred Tax Assets amendments are effective for annual periods beginning on or after January 1, 2017 with early adoption permitted.
-The amendments clarify the following: - The existence of a deductible temporary difference depends solely on a comparison of the carrying amount of an asset and its tax base at the end
+IAS 7, Statement of Cash flow disclosure amendment is effective for annual periods beginning on or after January 1, 2017 with early adoption permitted.
+The disclosures enable users of the financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash and non-cash changes.

-New standards, amendments and interpretations not yet adopted continued
+- (r) New and forthcoming standards and interpretations (continued) - (ii) New standards, amendments and interpretations not yet adopted (continued)